orcfax/docs/docs/FAQ/faq-1.md

 and social consequences.
 Especially considering that the consequences of a blockchain transaction are irreversible by their very design.

-For example:
+>Example:
+>

-* A change in the Bitcoin to ADA price may trigger a limit order in a DeFi smart contract.
+>* A change in the Bitcoin to ADA price may trigger a limit order in a DeFi
+>smart contract.
-* The final score in a sports event may trigger a payout in a betting dApp smart contract.
+>* The final score in a sports event may trigger a payout in a betting dApp
+>smart contract.
-* An extreme weather event may trigger a payout for a crop insurance smart contract.
+>* An extreme weather event may trigger a payout for a crop insurance smart
+>contract.
-* The words spoken in a political speech and authenticated via blockchain notarization may trigger policy changes or protests.
+>* The words spoken in a political speech and authenticated via blockchain
+>notarization may trigger policy changes.

 ## What is the oracle problem?

-The blockchain industry refers to the "oracle problem" to refer to the various issues related to ensuring that on-chain smart contracts can trust real world data inputs to be authentic and accurate.
+The blockchain industry uses the "oracle problem" to refer to the various issues related to ensuring that on-chain smart contracts can trust real world data inputs to be authentic and accurate.

-The trillion dollar DeFi industry is critically dependent on real-world data provided by oracles.
+The DeFi industry is critically dependent on real-world data provided by oracles.
 However, oracle engineering is still in an early stage.
 There are still many opportunities to introduce false data about real-world events into oracle data collection, validation and publication pipelines.